joergwolters/csco-mkdocs-templ/docs/index.md

 [![Build Status][GHAction-image]][GHAction-link]
 [![Coverage Status][codecov-image]][codecov-link]

-MkDocs is a **fast**, **simple** and **downright gorgeous** static site generator that's geared towards building project documentation.
+MkDocs is a static site generator geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.

-It is designed to be easy to use and can be extended with third-party themes, plugins, and Markdown extensions.
+Material for MkDocs is packed with many great features for technical writing.
+This preconfigured template showcases some of the available specimen that can be used directly from within Markdown files.

 Please see the [Documentation][mkdocs] for an introductory tutorial and a full user guide.
-This template uses the [Material for MkDocs][material] theme.
+This template uses the [Material for MkDocs][material] extension.

 ## Links

-- [Official Documentation][mkdocs]
+- [Official MkDocs Documentation][mkdocs]
-- [Latest Release Notes][release-notes]
+- [Latest MkDocs Release Notes][release-notes]
+- [Official Material for MkDocs documentation][material]
 - [Catalog of third-party plugins, themes and recipes][catalog]

 ## Commands